wasabeef/glide-transformations/README.md

 ## Step 4

-If you are using BlurTransformation.
+If you are using `BlurTransformation`.

 ```groovy
 android {